Spacewalking astronauts turn cable guys

 Spacesuit concerns stalled the work by a day.

 NASA wanted to make certain that the suits worn by Wilmore and Virts had reliable fan and pump assemblies.
-Two other fan-pump units failed aboard the space station in recent months and were returned to Earth earlier this month for analysis.
-Corrosion was discovered, the result of water intrusion from testing.
+Two other fan-pump units failed aboard the space station in recent months.
+They were returned to Earth earlier this month for analysis.
+Corrosion was discovered.
+It was the result of water intrusion from testing.

 Their suits appeared to work fine.

-"I just wanted to say thanks to everyone for their hard work and diligence," Wilmore, the station's commander, said once he was safely back inside.
+"I just wanted to say thanks to everyone for their hard work and diligence," Wilmore, the station's commander.

 Critical thinking challenge: How did color coding help the astronauts?